-All existing standard methods from both national and international standard bodies as well as reputable technical organisation are acceptable.
-For non-standard/in-house method are also acceptable provide that they are validated and documented.
+All existing standard methods from both national and international standard bodies as well as reputable technical organizations are acceptable.
+Non-standard/in-house methods are also acceptable provide that they are validated and documented.

 Valid for three (3) years and renewable subject to terms and conditions of the SAMM scheme.

 Standards Malaysia shall schedule assessments of the accredited laboratories according to the following table:

 Table 1: First cycle of accreditation

 Approximately 9 months from the date of granting/ renewal

 Approximately 12 months from the date of Surveillance 1

 Approximately 3 months before the date of expiry